Six Flags Magic Mountain & Hurricane Harbor Discounts and Deals

 The Go Los Angeles Card is an all-inclusive pass that allows you to visit as many attractions as you want within a set number of days (usually 3 to 7 days).
 You pay one discount price for the number of days you choose.
 These work well if you are visiting at least two major attractions plus some less expensive attractions.
 The more attractions you visit, the more you save.

-GO Los Angeles Card: If you want to fit in as much as you can in 1- to 7-days using one simple pass for one price, consider this all-inclusive pass.
+Go Los Angeles Card: If you want to fit in as much as you can in 1- to 7-days using one simple pass for one price, consider this all-inclusive pass.
 MouseSavers readers get an extra $11 off their purchase of $150 or more with a special code.
-This pass includes Six Flags Magic Mountain, Universal Studios Hollywood, Legoland, Discovery Science Center, The Hollywood Museum and more.
+This pass includes Six Flags Magic Mountain, Universal Studios Hollywood, Legoland, Warner Bros.
+VIP Studio Tour, The Hollywood Museum and more.

 (Open Seasonally.
 Check park website for specific dates of operation.)

 Regular one-day admission is $40.99 for adults.
 For children 48 inches and under, one-day admission is $32.99.
 Children 2 years of age and younger are FREE.